-Since its launch in 2012, Capital on Tap has funded more than 40,000 small businesses in the UK.
-From florists and mechanics to consultants and graphic designers, Capital on Tap has provided over £400 million to help businesses grow.
+Since its launch in 2012, Capital on Tap has funded more than 65,000 small businesses in the UK.
+From florists and mechanics to consultants and graphic designers, Capital on Tap has provided over £1 billion to help businesses grow.

-Capital on Tap, which has headquarters in London, was the first business lender in the UK to offer an instant decision in principle on funding applications.
-It uses “soft searching” so you can find out if you are eligible without it impacting your credit file.
-Customers can choose to upgrade their Capital on Tap account to Premium, which provides cashback on money spent in exchange for a yearly fee.
+A direct lender (not a broker) which has headquarters in London, Capital on Tap was the first business lender in the UK to offer an instant decision in principle on funding applications.
+It uses “soft searching” so you can find out if you’re eligible without it impacting your credit file.
+You can also choose to upgrade your Capital on Tap account to Capital Club, which lets you earn cashback or Avios on money spent in exchange for a yearly fee.

-Whether you have recently started a business or need a cash boost to get it to the next level, Capital on Tap could help with a credit facility of up to £25,000.
-It’s straightforward to apply online at the Capital on Tap website.
+Whether you’ve recently started a business or need a cash boost to get it to the next level, Capital on Tap could help with a credit facility of up to £50,000.

 Customers can choose to upgrade their standard Capital on Tap account to Premium for a yearly fee.
 The Premium account gives unlimited cashback as a percentage of money spent, so it is worth looking carefully at whether this option would suit you and your business.